 When the student has completed their bachelor's degree, the appropriate graduate degree guidance committee is established.
 The advisor and committee assist the student in developing a program of study for the graduate degree.
-Credits completed prior to admission to the linked program cannot be applied toward a graduate degree program.
+Credits completed prior to submission of the shared programs form cannot be applied toward a graduate degree program.
+When the student is classified as a graduate student, eligibility begins for graduate assistantships, other forms of graduate student financial aid, or those services and prerogatives normally reserved for graduate studen